rohans0509/data-versioning/README.md

 #### Push to Remote Registry
 `dvc push`

-You can go to your GCS Bucket folder `dvs_store` to view the tracking files
+You can go to your GCS Bucket folder `dvc_store` to view the tracking files

 #### Update Git to track DVC